noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 her monstrous physical abilities.
 What Iris is feeling now is that when she regained consciousness, her body was suddenly much stronger than it used to be.
-In addition, Iris has been out of practice for tens of thousands of years, so in other words, she’s like an amateur who was suddenly made to ride a g\*ndam.
+In addition, Iris has been out of practice for tens of thousands of years, so in other words, she’s like an amateur who was suddenly made to ride a G\*ndam.

 And now, Iris couldn’t move...
 Unable to control her own body, she could barely fight as a fixed turret, which was what she was good at before her death.
 Even